 The Society for the Study of Christian Spirituality is an ecumenical, international, interdisciplinary community of scholars active in a wide range of academic communities as well as artists, pastors, practitioners, and those in the helping professions supporting diverse critical approaches to the study of spirituality.
 The scholarship of its members is shared at the annual meeting of the American Academy of Religion.
 Membership in the SSCS includes a subscription to the Society’s journal, Spiritus.
 Members can also have their conference papers and course syllabi made available on the web via this blog.

-- Article: Mimesis: The Substructure of Hermeneutical Methodology in Christian Spirituality, by David B. Perrin
+- Article: The Nature of the Self: Christian Anthropology Revisited, by David B. Perrin

 - Article: Bible Study as Luminous Converting Encounter: Swiss Pietist Initiatives in 19th-Century French Canada, by Glen G. Scorgie

 - Book: The 20-Minute Retreat: 18 Sessions with the Saints to Nourish Your Faith Life, by David B. Perrin